leancloud/docs-en/views/push-guide.md

 ### Installation Queries

-Similar to normal objects, you can send a GET request to `installations` list all installations.
+Similar to normal objects, you can send a GET request to `/installations` to list all installations.
 This only works in the REST API, and there is no equivalent APIs in client-side SDKs.

 ```sh